r-fukutoku/ML410_Project4/index.md

 #### Final results:

-___Simple regression:___
+___Simple Regression:___
-The Cross-validated Mean Squared Error for LWR is : 164.98028444123733 The Cross-validated Mean Squared Error for RF is : 167.14334994759085 The Cross-validated Mean Squared Error for XGB is : 168.4544855884694
+The Cross-validated Mean Squared Error for LWR is : 164.98028444123733
+The Cross-validated Mean Squared Error for RF is : 167.14334994759085
+The Cross-validated Mean Squared Error for XGB is : 168.4544855884694

 ___Multiple Boosting:___
 The Cross-validated Mean Squared Error for Boosted LWR with Random Forest is : 156.3043144868844
 The Cross-validated Mean Squared Error for Boosted LWR with Decision Tree is : 165.13235870354328
 The Cross-validated Mean Squared Error for Boosted LWR with XGBoost is : 159.55883222184173

-Since we aim to minimize the crossvalidated mean square error (MSE) for the better results, I conclude that Boosted Lowess achieved significantly better result than other regressions including Lowess, Random Forest, and Extreme Gradient Boosting (XGBoost).
+Since we aim to minimize the cross-validated mean square error (MSE) for the better results, I conclude that the Boosted Lowess with Random Forest achieved the best result compared to all other regressions, which include not only the simple regressions such as regular Lowess, Random Forest, and Extreme Gradient Boosting (XGBoost), but also the Boosted LWR with Decision Tree and Boosted LWR with XGBoost.